GrimOutlook/hima/README.md

 - [ ] Allow selecting colors for pools.
 - [ ] Allow user to filter pools by selection.
   - Click on pool and only that pool's events show in the events list.
+- [ ] Allow user to delete multiple events by clicking each then clicking trash.
 - [ ] Allow user to show total in days.

 ### Getting Started